MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/update-an-irr-definition.md

 ---
-title: Workflow Sample - Update the Incremental Refresh Report Definition
+title: Workflow sample - Update the incremental refresh report definition
-sidebar_label: Update an IRR Definition
+sidebar_label: Update an IRR definition
 description: This workflow sample demonstrates how to update an Incremental Refresh Report definition through the Modeling service.
 ---